panagiks/MDES/README.md

 * processesNum    : The number of processes that the Simulator will execute for.
 * processesLambda : Theoretical mean inter-arrival time (1/λ).
 * processorsNum   : Number of Processors in the Simulator.
-* processorLambda : Theoretical mean proccess time (1/μ).
+* processorLambda : Theoretical mean proccess time (1/μ) of each processor.
 * log             : Setting the log level.
 Array, can contain "E" to log all events and "R" to log results.

 ## Todo